 Needs represent the underlying desires and motivations of people who might play an influential role in changing things for the better.
 A desire on the part of new-hires to have more autonomy at work or a growing preference among customers to do business with socially responsible organizations are examples of needs.

 In the image below you see the four elements of SCAN represented as quadrants along two dimensions.
 Structures and Context provide information about the environment in which we operate.
 Assumptions and Needs provide information about the mindsets and motivations of people connected to our situation.

-The horizontal dimension differentiates between elements that we can influence and elements that we can’t influence but may potentially influence us.
+The two SCAN columns differentiate between elements that we can influence and elements that we can’t influence but may potentially influence us.
 We have the ability to change our structures and our assumptions.
-On the other hand, changes in our context and the needs of others happen without our intervention.
+On the other hand, context and needs are beyond our control.

 For example, our context now includes greater political and media attention on issues of racial justice.
 Heightened needs for fairness and equity have become a priority.
 The external influence of context and needs are bumping up against longstanding organizational assumptions about who deserves power and authority.
 Many organizations are beginning to reimagine their hiring, performance management, and promotions structures.